polterguy/micro/README.md

 ![alt screenshot](screenshot-6.png)

+Notice, the navbar element in Micro, relies upon hover effects for clients with more than 800px in width.
+This might not always be the effect you wish, but will work correctly for most sites, where you need responsive rendering, for both desktop clients, and mobile clients.
+If this becomes a problem though, you can easily trap **[onclick]** on your dropdown widgets, and explicitly show the associated _"ul"_ element for its children menu items.

 ## Extension widgets

 Micro contains some extension widgets which are documented below.
 All of these extension widgets, will automatically include